AaltoIIC/futimo/README.md

     TABLE_NAME = "crane_data"

-Finally, change the nu,bero of variable to 13.
-You can leave this as zero if you want to store also the cycle into database.
-However, it affects negatively on modelling accuracy of real data.
+Finally, change the number of variable to 13.
+You can leave this as zero if you want to store also the cycle into database with `combined_csv.csv` file.
+However, it affects negatively on modelling accuracy of the data.

     NUMBER_OF_VARIABLES = 13

-Note: if you model only single cycle, remove the last row from `fuzzy_sets_crane.txt`

-    Cycle; 1.0, 0.1; 2.0, 0.1; 3.0, 0.1; 4.0, 0.1; 5.0, 0.1; 6.0, 0.1; 7.0, 0.1; 8.0, 0.1

 Then run: